A Clickbait Sports Headline

 The logo tells you what to do.

-Think of the care In-N-Out Burger has taken to carefully promote its brand.
+Think of the care In-N-Out Burger has taken to build its brand.
 Despite a cult-like demand from potential customers in unserved areas, it has expanded slowly, only adding franchises at a rate that allows it to maintain the quality of its burgers, fries, shakes, and service.
-But even with corporate advertising, splashy media coverage, a great logo (see screen capture), and my own customer experiences, until last week I was spelling and pronouncing the name incorrectly.
+But even with corporate advertising, splashy media coverage, a great logo (see screen capture), and my own customer experiences, until last week I was spelling and pronouncing its name incorrectly.

 Continue reading